gadoseb/Streamlit-BandGap-App/README.md

 - **Calculation**: A linear fit will be performed in the selected region of the Tauc plot to estimate the band gap.
 - **Download**: Download CSV or TXT file of the calculated values

+## CrossRef Literature Search Example
+- **Search Query**: Enter the common name of the material (e.g., "semiconductor band gap").
+- **Results**:
+   1. Retrieve and display the titles, DOIs, and abstracts (if available).
+   2. Extract band gap values from the text or abstract.

 ## Dependencies

 The following Python packages are required: